CaspianA1/Cowboy/README.md

 #### This is an interpreter for Cowboy, a programming language from the wild, wild West. </h1>

+### Really though, it's a flavor of Python with an unique twist.

-#### Inspired by the Cowbot dictionary: https://www.legendsofamerica.com/we-slang/
+#### Inspired by the Cowboy dictionary: https://www.legendsofamerica.com/we-slang/

 #### Knowing Python explains the syntax.
 Here is a simple guide: